Wine-NSPA – io_uring I/O Architecture

 dlls/ntdll/unix/unix_private.h +30 io_uring function declarations, bitmap helpers

-dlls/ntdll/unix/file.c ~30 Sync poll replacement + async read/write bypass
+dlls/ntdll/unix/file.c ~30 sync poll + async read/write bypass

-dlls/ntdll/unix/socket.c ~120 Phase 3: ALERTED interception, CQE handler, bitmap set/clear
+dlls/ntdll/unix/socket.c ~120 socket path: ALERTED interception, RECVMSG / SENDMSG CQE handlers, bitmap set/clear

 dlls/ntdll/unix/sync.c ~40 ntsync uring_fd retry loop, deferred completion flush